SurveyMonkey/public_api_docs/includes/_contacts.md

 ##Contacts and Contact Lists

-If your application is using [email collectors](http://help.surveymonkey.com/articles/en_US/kb/Email-Invitation-Collector) to collect survey responses, these endpoints let you create contacts and contact lists to send survey invite messages to by passing a `contact_id` as an argument to `POST` [/collectors/{id}/messages/{id}/recipients](#collectors-id-messages-id-recipients).
+If your application is using [email collectors](http://help.surveymonkey.com/articles/en_US/kb/Email-Invitation-Collector) or [sms collectors](https://help.surveymonkey.com/articles/en_US/kb/Text-Message) to collect survey responses, these endpoints let you create contacts and contact lists to send survey invite messages to by passing a `contact_id` as an argument to `POST` [/collectors/{id}/messages/{id}/recipients](#collectors-id-messages-id-recipients).
 NOTE: Contacts can also be created if they are passed directly to [/collectors/{id}/messages/{id}/recipients](#collectors-id-messages-id-recipients).

 ###/contact_lists